 #1 Leaders and Follower

 The leader and follower system involve one diver swimming ahead of the other.
-This is best suited to narrow conditions, divers of differing skill levels and if you already have an established and trusting relationship with your buddy.
+This is best suited to narrow conditions, divers of differing skill levels and if you already have an established and trusting relationship.

 It may sound strange, but it is best for the less experienced to take the lead.
 That means the more skilled diver can hang back and watch carefully for any problems that might occur.
 It also prevents the more skilled diver from going too fast.